2025 Polish presidential election: The Left

 The Left was splintered among its constituent parties.
 The New Left considered several candidates for President: Vicemarshal of the Senate Magdalena Biejat, Minister Agnieszka Dziemianowicz-Bąk, Deputy Prime Minister Krzysztof Gawkowski, Minister Katarzyna Kotula, Mayor of Włocławek Krzysztof Kukucki and poseł Łukasz Litewka.
 An important matter for some in the party was to present a female candidate.
 Rzeczpospolita claims, however, that the party most strongly debated between Biejat and Kukucki.
 On 15 December, the party officially endorsed Magdalena Biejat, a nonpartisan who recently seceded from Razem.

-Another party in the Left, Razem, dissatisfied with the governing coalition, held a non-binding referendum to leave the Left alliance and join the parliamentarny opposition on 11-12 October, with results indicating 70% of participants supporting leaving.
+Another party in the Left, Razem, dissatisfied with the governing coalition, held a non-binding referendum to leave the Left alliance and join the parliamentary opposition on 11–12 October, with results indicating 70% of participants supporting leaving.
 As a result, it established its own parliamentary group, but suffered a split, with the pro-government faction that included Magdalena Biejat aligning with the New Left.
 On 11 January, Adrian Zandberg, Razem's leader, announced his start in the presidential election.

 Former Democratic Left Alliance poseł Joanna Senyszyn declared her start in the election on 20 January, successfully registering and contesting them.

 Labour Union leader Waldemar Witkowski also declared he would partake in the elections, but ended up endorsing Biejat instead.